 - Remind students that all talking is prohibited during the exam, except when asking a question of the instructor or TA.
 Inform students that this applies even after they have turned in their test, until they have left the room.

-- Give oral and written instructions about what materials can or cannot be used (study sheets, calculators, etc.).
+- Give oral and written instructions about what materials can/cannot be used (study sheets, calculators, etc.).

 - Tell students they cannot share materials, such as erasers or calculators.
 Test answers are often passed back and forth this way.

 - Prohibit the use of electronic devices during exams, including cell phones.
 Tell students to turn off and put away all electronic devices.
-Alert them that a ringing or beeping phone will result in an automatic deduction of points from the exam because of the disruption it causes to other students.
+Alert them that a ringing, beeping or loudly vibrating phone will result in an automatic deduction of points from the exam due to the disruption it causes to other students.

 - Instruct students to put cell phones, electronics, notes, textbooks, etc. in closed bags or backpacks, and to push them completely under their seats so they are not visible to anyone.